 Be genuinely curious, interested, and loving when beginning to dive into deeper issues.
 If people feel threatened by your questions, they will immediately put walls up.
 Communicate gratitude for them if they share parts about their life that seem impactful or heavy to them.

-When I am entering into an eternal question, I will ask, “Is church something you and your family did growing up or was it not really a big deal?”
+When I am transitioning into an eternal question, I will ask, “Is church something you and your family did growing up, or was it not really a big deal?”

 Following their response to your question about the church, begin to ask a lot of descriptive questions in order to help you better understand their worldview.
 If they respond “no” to having grown up in church, ask them if they ever think about spiritual things and who God is.

 If they respond “yes” to your question about the church, begin asking them about their experience in church and whether going to church is something they are hoping to continue in college.